 The most obvious effect is the addition of harmonic content, most easily heard on sounds that don’t have much to begin with, such as subby sine basses.
 By adding upper harmonics, a deep bass that vanishes on smaller speaker systems magically becomes audible.
 Generally, transistor distortion adds sharpness and crunch, and valve and tape are associated with warmth.

-Sharp transients can be bothersome, but saturation can effectively control them.
+Sharp transients can be bothersome, but saturation plugins can effectively control them.
 Used gently, it can invisibly reduce peaks, gaining headroom, while stronger settings audibly soften and ‘smoosh’ transients while retaining - even emphasising - lower punch and impact.
 Try it on ticky hi-hats for an audible example.

 Saturation is also a form of dynamic control, attenuating loud parts of the signal.
 Tape in particular has squashy, compression-like qualities, as do some valve saturations.

 Where you place saturation can make a profound difference to the end result, and in this walkthrough we'll demonstrate various ways of stacking saturation plugins to great sonic effect.
 Check out the audio examples for each step at the bottom of the page.

 For more on making digital mixes sound more analogue, grab the February edition of Computer Music.

 Step 1: By using multiple stages of gentle saturation throughout a mix, you can add firmness, density and texture.
 Start by loading the WAVs 'HipHop…' (click here to download) onto audio tracks in a 95bpm project.
 Let’s start with the bass - solo it and you’ll hear that it’s basically a sine wave.
 There are an extra four bars on the bass track containing one sustained note, which we can use as a test signal for frequency analysis.